roryt12/RISCV64-Debian-Linux-on-FPGA-with-Litex/README.md

 	make newlib linux -j($nproc)
 	popd
 ```
-Put toolchain's installation path in your $PATH and confirm that eg riscv64-unknown-linux-gnu-gcc runs ok.
+Put toolchain's installation bin in your $PATH and confirm that e.g. riscv64-unknown-linux-gnu-gcc runs ok.

 3) In order to build the FPGA Bitstream: